 5. Lounge with the Locals at Mission Dolores Park While in SF With Kids

 San Francisco has so many amazing parks and play areas for children that it is difficult to narrow it down to just a few.
-Dolores Park was, during my years in SF, not a playground for kids, rather one for grownups.
+Dolores Park in the Mission District was, during my years in SF, not a playground for kids, rather one for grownups.
 Hipsters, families (more of the pet variety) and everyone in between would make their way to the large grassy mounds on sunny days to lounge around basking in the sun.
 Since it’s remodel a few years ago, there is now a great playground there as well making it even more of an attraction for families needing some downtime.

 Our routine is to take the Muni Metro to the park or BART to the mission, grab a burrito at Taqueria Cancun and head over to the park for lounging and people watching.